bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ## Objectives

 - Explain function scope
+The scope is an important concept that manages the availability of variables.
+The scope is at the base closures, defines the idea of global and local variables.

 - Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript
+A closure is the combination of a function bundled together (enclosed) with references to it's surrounding state (the lexical environment).
+B. closures are created every time a function is created, at function creation time.
+C. Closures are important because they control what is and isn’t in scope in a particular function, along with which variables are shared between sibling functions in the same containing scope.
+Understanding how variables and functions relate to each other is critical to understanding what’s going on in your code, in both functional and object oriented programming styles.

 ## Introduction